Castle of Loarre

 The little chapel, Santa Quiteria’s crypt at the entrance and the unusual domed majestic Romanesque church in the castle are three monuments to be mentioned.

-- Opening period: all year round, from 10am to 7pm
+- Opening period: all year round (except Mondays).

 - Email: firstname.lastname@example.org